Manghutay71/ScrapingVehiclesOnDivar/README.md

-This repository is made for sharing code snippets for scraping vehicles on www.divar.ir (Divar).
+This repository is made for sharing code snippets for scraping Cars Data on www.divar.ir (Divar).
 Divar currently (in 2022) has the most updated car Ads in Iran.
 So to study the car market and find the best model for real-time prediction of car prices, it's necessary to scrape the car databases on Divar.
 For better search engine accessibility, Divar provides limited valuable information in the "application/ld+json" script in each HTML webpage.
 Divar only shows 23 results in this section.

 ![image](https://user-images.githubusercontent.com/42579060/194767169-2c64c08b-d6f7-4c95-8c37-a2e4c6d233dd.png)